akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 ![image](../img/Products_Proposals_Filter.jpg)

 ::: info
-If you are missing an attribute in the Filters menu, check if it is well activated as ["usable in grid"](/articles/manage-your-attributes.html#edit-attribute-properties).
+If you are missing an attribute in the Filters menu, check if it is well activated as [`usable in grid`](/articles/manage-your-attributes.html#edit-attribute-properties).
 :::

 # Review the proposals